Xiaoyu1Wang/MD-simulator-and-analyzer/README.md

 MD-simulator-and-analyzer
 =======
 # Overview
 LAMMPS is a classical molecular dynamics code with a focus on materials modeling.
-It's an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.
+It's an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.<br/>
+The Weighted Histogram Analysis Method (WHAM) is one of the earliest methods that take into account information from all Intermediate States.
+By analyzing all the information at once, we can reduce the number of cycles and loops me must run through, improving efficiency.
+The precursor to WHAM and first version of multiple histogram relighting techniques came from Ferrenberg and Swendsen.<br/>
+VMD is a molecular visualization program for displaying, animating, and analyzing large biomolecular systems using 3-D graphics and built-in scripting.
+VMD supports computers running MacOS X, Unix, or Windows, is distributed free of charge, and includes source code.
 # System Requirements
 ## Software requirements
 ### OS Requirements